timniven/timniven.github.io/_posts/nlp/2018-09-01-learning-with-latent-language.markdown

 At language learning time the agent has access to 250 environments and is evaluated on a further 50.

-Results indeed show faster learning and prove the hypothesis.
+Results indeed show faster learning and "show that the model has used the structure provided by language to *learn* a better representation space for policies - one that allows it to sample from a distribution over interesting and meaningful behaviors rather than sequences of random actions."

 ## Datasets